webrecorder/pywb/README.rst

 4. Browse to http://localhost:8080/pywb/\*/example.com to see capture of http://example.com

+To run tests on your system, you may run ``python setup.py test``

+(A few tests require the optional ``pyopenssl`` package and are skipped if the package is not installed)

+Additional Samples and Other Projects
+""""""""""""""""""""""""""""""""""""""

 Additional (older) samples can be found in the `pywb-samples <https://github.com/ikreymer/pywb-samples>`_ repository.

-You may also check a listing of `public projects using with pywb <https://github.com/ikreymer/pywb/wiki/Public-Projects-using-pywb>`_
+For additional reference on how pywb is being used, you may check some of the `public projects using with pywb <https://github.com/ikreymer/pywb/wiki/Public-Projects-using-pywb>`_

 Desktop Web Archive Player